-SELF-DIRECTED SKILLED SERVICES
+SELF-DIRECTED (SD) SKILLED SERVICES

+SD Skilled Services are skilled services provided to a recipient by an unlicensed personal care assistant, where a provider of healthcare can authorize an unlicensed personal care assistant to provide certain specific medical, nursing or home health services, subject to a number of conditions.
+Services must be done provided in the presence of the LRI parent or guardian, or any other person legally responsible for the recipient, if the recipient is unable to direct their own care, as in the case of a minor child or a disabled and/or cognitively impaired adult in accordance with NRS 629.091.
 Specific medical, nursing, or home health services that a person without a disability usually and customarily would personally perform without the assistance of a provider of health care.
 Such services may be provided for a person with a disability by a personal care assistant without obtaining any license required for a provider of health care or his assistance, under very specific circumstance pursuant to NRS 629.091.